sporeball/sporeball/README.md

 ### hi, i'm [sporeball](https://sporeball.dev)!
-i'm a 17-year-old enby idiot who loves programming weird stuff. indie games and Eurorack are nice too!
+i'm a 17-year-old idiot who loves programming weird stuff. indie games and Eurorack are nice too!

 stuff i'm working on:
 - [naz](https://github.com/sporeball/naz), an esolang where every command is named by a number and a letter